 The contents of the room were more Rolling Stone than James Bond.
 Cabinets were filled with music memorabilia like an autographed photo of Jackson Browne and drumsticks signed by members of the Eagles, and there were lots of acoustic guitars.
+When looking for an acoustic guitar, it’s important to know exactly which type of guitar you’re looking for.
+Whether you’re a seasoned professional or a dedicated beginner, there are few guitar types that are as ideal as wider neck acoustic guitars.
+Not only do these guitars provide a type of flexibility that can’t be replicated with other models, but they can also be quite affordable depending on the situation.
 “This is where I play and write songs.
 But I don’t let anyone hear me because, excuse my language, I suck,” Mr. Warren confided.

 A billionaire who co-founded Energy Transfer Partners, one of the largest natural-gas pipeline companies in the U.S., Mr. Warren likes real estate—he owns several homes—but his passion has long been music.
 He co-founded Music Road Records in 2007 with longtime friend and local musician Jimmy LaFave and recording engineer Fred Remmert and holds concerts at his lavish homes to promote a singer-songwriter genre that falls between Americana and alternative, mostly acoustic rock.
 “I’m trying to introduce people to our kind of music,” he explained.